 The London North Eastern Railway (LNER) annual £500,000 Customer and Community Investment Fund (CCIF) supports charities, customers and the communities along its route.
 The core themes the fund supports are mental health, education and employability skills amongst marginalised groups, diversity and inclusion, and environmental sustainability.
 The fund is open to those located within 10-15 miles of the LNER routs in England and Scotland.
 Applications are welcome from registered charities, community groups and other types of not-for-profit organisations.
 Grants of between £1,000 and £75,000 are available.
-Previous application deadline: 31 July 2022.
+Currently closed to applications.